 Let’s return to our crude oil example to see how these advantages and disadvantages can play out for a company.

 In our example, the oil producer entered into a futures contract of $52 per barrel for 10,000 barrels, set to expire in one year.
-Let’s say one year after entering into the contract, the price per barrel is $50.
-If this were the case, the company would have avoided the decrease in price.
+One year after entering into the contract, the price per barrel is $50.
+If this were the case, the company would have avoided the price decrease.
 Thanks to the futures contract, the company would sell 10,000 barrels for $520,000.
-If the company had not entered into the contract, it would have had to sell those barrels for the market price of $50 per barrel, meaning the company would have sold those barrels for $500,000 - a $20,000 price difference.
+If the company had not entered into the contract, it would have had to sell those barrels for the market price of $50 per barrel, meaning the company would have sold those barrels for $500,000 – a $20,000 price difference.

 But the opposite could also occur.
 Let’s say the price of oil increases to $54 per barrel.
-At the market price, the company could sell the 10,000 barrels and make $540,000, but since the company entered into a futures contract, it must sell the barrels for the agreed-upon $52 per barrel.
+The company could sell the 10,000 barrels at the market price and make $540,000, but since the company entered into a futures contract, it must sell the barrels for the agreed-upon $52 per barrel.
 Meaning the company would sell the 10,000 barrels for $520,000 instead of $540,000, which causes the company to lose out on $20,000.

 Futures contracts come with both potential advantages and disadvantages for companies.
 The same also applies to traders.

 One of the most significant advantages of futures trading is that it comes with some unique opportunities and the potential for dramatic returns on your investment.
-The high potential for profits is based mainly on the use of high leverage.
+The high potential for profits is based mainly on using leverage.